 There are several factors that comprise a lifestyle that can support recovery, including the following:

-- Relationships – People who are successful in recovery have healthy and constructive friendships, solid, open communication with their family members and a romantic relationship.
+- Relationships – People who are successful in recovery have healthy and constructive friendships, solid, open communication with their family members, and a romantic relationships.

 - Self-care – Living a life that has healthy and regular nutrition, regular exercise, consistent sleep patterns, positive personal hygiene and the absence of smoking or alcohol contributes to a person’s ability to maintain recovery.